clasen/Promifire/README.md

 # 👩‍🚒 Promifire

-The ultimate module to manage your promises 💪

 With Promifire, you can manage your promises with ease 🙌

 You can execute your promises in sequence 🔥 or in parallel 💥